 Many people wonder, do monitors come with HDMI cables?
 When purchasing a monitor for your computer system, an HDMI cable is a must, and it's important to check whether the HDMI cable will be included or whether you will need to purchase it separately.

 Most monitors come with included HDMI cables; however, not every monitor does, and it is dependent on both the model and brand.

 Do Monitors Come With HDMI Cables?
 (Details For Popular Brands)

 Most monitors do come with HDMI cables; however, not all monitors come with cables.
 An HDMI cable is a cable that works as a high definition multimedia interface.
-The HDMI cable is responsible for sending video signals and audio signals to the monitor from your computer.
+The HDMI cable is responsible for sending video signals, as well as allowing the monitor to play sound.

 Without the HDMI cable, your monitor won’t be able to show any images or video from your computer hard drive.
 If your monitor doesn’t come with an HDMI cable, you will need to buy one so that you can connect it to your computer.

 Most Dell monitors do come with an HDMI cable.
 LG monitors, Samsung monitors, and HP monitors sometimes come with HDMI cables; however, many models do not.
 Check the specific model to determine whether or not an HDMI cable is included.

 Should you purchase an additional HDMI cable if your monitor comes with an included HDMI cable?
 This is a personal preference, but it never hurts to have an additional HDMI cable at home.
 If you cannot be sure that your monitor is coming with an HDMI cable, then you can add one to your shopping cart at the same time that you are purchasing your monitor.

 HDMI cables are inexpensive and cost between $6 to $15.
 Having an extra HDMI cable can help if something happens to the original (easy replacement).
 However, the main reason for purchasing an additional HDML cable is length.